kailash-manasarovar/statement/docs/timeline/2026/june.md

 - Unlike previously, they started interacting with me *in real life*, instead of just confirming things online later on.
 - I did start seeing faces I've seen before, and I'm certain some of the faces on the beach turned up at the yoga course too.
 - Some of them got a bit excited at times - the Americans/Brits - and I had to tell them to stop fannying around, which was funny, everyone laughed.

+### Disclosure Day

+- Randy is still communicating and he tells me about a film I have to see, Disclosure Day.
+- I read up on it.
+- It sounds like my life story, and there's even a woman in it called Margaret Murphy.
+- I tell him I'd like to go but I'm reluctant because I have the feeling I might weep all the way through.
+- He wants to know what I'm doing, where I'm going.
+- I tell him I'm booking yoga courses in Bali for the next couple of months.
+- I tell him about Loka Yoga and the other course I sign up for.
+- I wonder if we can get that course checked out to see if would have been another CIA torture chamber?
+- Are the websites done by the same people: https://www.baliyogaschool.com/.

+### Ripping a wart out with my bare hands

+- I've had a wart on my nose since 2024.
+- I thought it was something the porn-gangs did to me while I was sedated.
+- I didn't realize it was just a wart until Kailash.
+- When I get to the Holiday Inn, Nusa Dua, I rip it out with my bare hands!
+Gently.

 ### Beautiful things every day